cupcake-recipes.com

 Instructions

-• In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda, baking powder and salt.
+• In a large bowl, whisk together the flour, sugar, salt, and baking soda.
 Set aside.

-• Pour into the prepared baking pan and bake for 30-32 minutes or until a toothpick inserted into the center comes out with a few moist crumbs.
+• Pour the batter into the prepared pan and bake for 20 minutes, or until a toothpick inserted in the center comes out clean.

 Notes